 Lecien’s 100% cotton Oxford fabric is heavier than quilting cotton.
 It is comparable to cotton sateen or home decor weight cotton.
 That’s what makes these bags so nice even though they are very simple.
 The fabric is only 42” wide, so if you are using a wider fabric you will have some left over.
 You could still make these bags with quilting weight fabric, but your bag will be less sturdy.

 Take note: The name Lecien comes from the French language.
 ‘Maison’ is French for ‘house.’
-So the fabric collection is called Flower Sugar Maison and it features charming household objects including mason jars.
-So Clever.
+The fabric collection is called Flower Sugar Maison, and it features charming household objects, including mason jars.
+So clever!

 I have already shared my second interpretation: 2 smaller bags.
 Make sure you see how to make these two bags from 1 yard of fabric!